iHexCoder/global_trend_api_integration_assignment/README.md

 # GLOBAL TREND – API Integration Internship Assignment

 ## Overview
-This is a Node.js application that:
+This is a Node.js mini-application that:
 - Fetches data from two public API endpoints
 - Stores the data in a local cache file (cache.json)
 - Provides CLI commands to list and filter data